 More paper work, better billing documentation, more compliance.
 The list goes on and on.

 Here’s a personal example from an email I received earlier this year from a person in medical billing and compliance.
 Her entire message basically said that I “forgot to attest for CPR” so that we could bill for it.
-That night she was referencing was a rough night for me.
-I had a very young trauma patient die on the table.
+That night the biller was referencing was a rough night for me.
+I had a young trauma patient die on the table.

 There was nothing I could do to prevent it,

-but a loss of a young life is troubling no matter how it occurs.
+but a loss of a life is troubling no matter how it occurs.

 A more appropriate email from the biller may have read “I am really sorry for the patient that you lost last night.
 That must have been tough.
 When you have some time, though, we do need to complete some documentation, including attesting for the CPR you administered.”